rfl-urbaniak/teaching/menu/criminology.md

 - <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPrufxxqt5JO6wV2I4y5g3U5RanDiknAAJzC7OncjRJJ4vxQ/viewform?usp=sf_link">Link for uploading the project</a>

-### Tutorial points (15.05)
+### Tutorial points (23.05)

 The linked file contains a summary of the points you have collected during your tutorials.
 To scale the points, they were multiplied by a factor of 1.2, so that 50 points are now equivalent to 60 points.

-Congratulations to the two people who collected more than 60 points!
+Congratulations to the people who collected more than 60 points!
 Your exceptional performance will be recognized by adding the points above the limit to your score.
 This means you will receive more than 60 points from the tutorial.

-- <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/grades/Grades_crim1505v2.pdf">Tutorial points (15.05)</a>
+- <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/grades/Grades_crim2305.pdf">Tutorial points (23.05)</a>

 ### Revision slides